fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

-## How to Balance Team Specialization With Generalist Skills in Development?
+## How To Balance Team Specialization With Generalist Skills In Development?

 The answer lies in what type of system you are making.
 There is a flaw the reasoning about being a specialist or being a generalist I would